lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

       "cleanup"       : <cleanup_options>
      }

 The various options are described in detail in the rest of this guide.

 vars
-  This section is optional; it may contain a list of variables, in JSON format, whose content is simply substituted in the rest of the configuration file, using the conventions of the Typesafe config library.
+  This section is optional; it may contain a list of variables, in JSON format, whose content is simply substituted in the rest of the configuration file using the conventions of the Typesafe config library.
 For example, if you define it as:

   .. code-block:: javascript